spieglt/Cloaker/README.md

 # Cloaker

-Ready-to-use downloads on the [Releases](https://github.com/spieglt/Cloaker/releases) page
+Ready-to-use downloads on the [Releases](https://github.com/spieglt/Cloaker/releases) page Version 2.0 improvements: removed Encrypt and Decrypt buttons, it now automatically detects mode.

 ### Very simple cross-platform file encryption

 Have you ever wanted to protect a file with a password and found it unnecessarily difficult to do so?
 Cloaker aims to provide the most straightforward file encryption possible.
-Just drop a file onto the window and set a password.
-To decrypt, select "Decrypt", drop the encrypted file on the window, and enter the password.
+Just drop a file onto the window, set a password, and choose where to save it.
+To decrypt, drop the encrypted file on the window, enter the password, and choose the output location.
+(Tip: decrypt to a ramdisk to avoid touching the filesystem.)

 ![Demo](demo.gif)